 To be eligible for the ACP Dual Credit Pipeline, an instructor must:

-- have been approved and completed training required to teach an ACP course at an Indiana high school
+- be approved for enrollment in an approved IU graduate program and complete training required to teach an ACP course at an Indiana high school

 - teach an ACP course each year